-SSG Chemists Analyze and Duplicate Coatings to Enable Domestic Fabrication
+SSG Chemists Duplicate Coatings to Enable Domestic Fabrication

 For decades, Baxter Medical relied on a German manufacturer for endoscopic and surgical instrumentation.
 With usage on the rise in the early 1980's and an increasing demand worldwide, Baxter found itself faced with three- to four-month backlogs and the inability to fill orders.
 They had to find a domestic component provider in order to supply surgeons with the equipment they required.